 Calendar currently uses the RESOURCE NAME customizable text field to identify resources.
 Although there's a recommended naming convention, it isn't required.
 With structured resource information, the Google naming convention becomes standard and is used to create autogenerated names.
 Autogenerated names are created when any resource field other than resource name, resource type, or description is updated.

-- Make the format of resource names consistent across organizations and makes it consistent within an organization.
+- Make the format of resource names consistent across your organization.

-- Automatically update when room details are updated (for example, when capacity increases, features are added or changed).
+- Automatic update of room details (for example, when capacity increases, features are added or changed).

 - Make it easy to understand the properties of any room or resource by looking at the name.